3. Andalusia & Levante

 Day 1.
 Barcelona - Zaragoza - Madrid (635 km ~ 395 miles)

-• A striking Baroque Basilica, it is here that many believe that Santiago - one of Jesus’ disciples and referred to as James in the Bible – saw the Virgin Mary ascend a marble pillar.
+• A striking Baroque Basilica, it is here that many believe that Santiago, one of Jesus’ disciples and referred to as James in the Bible, saw the Virgin Mary ascend a marble pillar.
 A chapel was built around that pillar and later added to and renovated, until it became the stunning cathedral it is today.
 If you want, you can head inside to look around at its magnificent interior, then take the elevator to the top to enjoy some of the most spectacular views of the city.

 Day 2.
 Madrid - Cordoba - Seville (530 km ~ 320 miles)

-Extending in a tangle of cobbled streets and squares to the north of the Mosque-Cathedral is Juderia - the city’s former Jewish quarter.
+Extending in a tangle of cobbled streets and squares to the north of the Mosque-Cathedral is Juderia, the city’s former Jewish quarter.
 This is a great area to stop for lunch, packed as it is with smart restaurants as well as superb no-frills tapas bars.

-After the bus departures to Seville.
-Arrival, dinner and accommodation.
+After the bus departures to Seville, Arrival, dinner, and accommodation.

-Day 3.
-Seville
+Day 3: Seville

-Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city of Southern Spain.
+Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city in Southern Spain.
 With numerous sights and attractions, this city will never leave visitors stuck for choice.
-Main highlights of the tour:
+The main highlights of the tour are:

 • Plaza de España was built as a centerpiece for the 1929 Ibero-American Exhibition.
-Described as one of Seville’s most impressive sights, this plaza (square) measures at 50,000 sq. meters.
-Only a twenty-minute walk from Seville Cathedral, this is one of Seville’s more popular locations and with a canal measuring 500 meters, the plaza is known as ''the Venice of Seville’’.
-It is a magnificent sight and a must see, with its colored ceramics and 48 tiled alcoves, each representing a different province of Spain.
-This place is not only popular with tourists and visitors as it has been used for the location of a number of films including Lawrence of Arabia and Star Wars.
+Described as one of Seville’s most impressive sights, this plaza (square) measures 50,000 sq. meters.
+Only a twenty-minute walk from Seville Cathedral, this is one of Seville’s more popular locations, and with a canal measuring 500 meters, the plaza is known as ''the Venice of Seville’’.
+It is a magnificent sight and a must-see, with its colored ceramics and 48 tiled alcoves, each representing a different province of Spain.
+This place is not only popular with tourists and visitors, as it has been used as the location of a number of films, including Lawrence of Arabia and Star Wars.

 • Maria Luisa Park acted as the site of the Ibero-American Exhibition in 1929.
-Filled with orange trees, palm trees and flower beds, it is the perfect place to unwind.
+Filled with orange trees, palm trees, and flower beds, it is the perfect place to unwind.
 With a number of colorfully tiled benches and fountains erected in a Moorish style, this park brings a touch of the exotic to the city.
-It is surrounded by a number of historic sites and wonderful architectural buildings which allows visitors to indirectly appreciate the beauty of Seville.
+It is surrounded by a number of historic sites and wonderful architectural buildings, which allows visitors to indirectly appreciate the beauty of Seville.

-• Barrio Santa Cruz - Seville’s most famous area and a former Jewish Quarter.
-Its unfeasibly narrow streets, white houses, secret squares and small churches creates an unforgettable atmosphere, just enjoy it.
+• Barrio Santa Cruz is Seville’s most famous area and a former Jewish quarter.
+Its unfeasibly narrow streets, white houses, secret squares, and small churches create an unforgettable atmosphere; just enjoy it.

-After the city tour you will have the afternoon off to rest or explore more on your own.
+After the city tour, you will have the afternoon off to rest or explore more on your own.

-• You can check out the inside of the Cathedral, or visit the famous Giralda Bell Tower , attached to it.
-This is most iconic representation of the Islam and Christian traditions that define Seville’s history.
+• You can check out the inside of the cathedral or visit the famous Giralda Bell Tower attached to it.
+This is the most iconic representation of the Islam and Christian traditions that define Seville’s history.
 You can walk to the very top, and, except for the final section, which features stairs, the route almost all the way up (for stunning views!) is via ramps.

-• Go to Metropol Parasol, also known as the ''Mushrooms of the Incarnation'', built just a few years ago - and now is one of Seville’s newest architectural ventures.
-It is the largest wooden structure in the world, and from the top of it you can have a truly spectacular view.
+• Go to Metropol Parasol, also known as the ''Mushrooms of the Incarnation'', built just a few years ago and now one of Seville’s newest architectural ventures.
+It is the largest wooden structure in the world, and from the top of it, you can have a truly spectacular view.
 The structure also hosts a museum, which houses Roman remains found during the beginning of construction.

-• Another suggestion for your free time - to explore district of Triana - Seville’s former Gypsy quarter and one of the city’s most distinctive attractions.
-Its colourful, quaint streets are lined with old-style tapas bars, the walls of which are often plastered with faded bullfighting posters, photos of flamenco artists and weeping Virgin Marys.
-It is also known for its locally made ceramics, which adorn the walls of its old, whitewashed houses, and one of Seville’s best and most lively markets - the Mercado de Triana.
+• Another suggestion for your free time - to explore district of Triana, Seville’s former gypsy quarter and one of the city’s most distinctive attractions.
+Its colorful, quaint streets are lined with old-style tapas bars, the walls of which are often plastered with faded bullfighting posters, photos of flamenco artists, and weeping Virgin Marys.
+It is also known for its locally made ceramics, which adorn the walls of its old, whitewashed houses, and one of Seville’s best and most lively markets, the Mercado de Triana.

 Dinner and a night in Seville.